pinterest/ktlint/README.md

 - Consistent spacing after keywords, commas; around colons, curly braces, parens, infix operators, comments, etc
 - Newline at the end of each file (enabled by default) (set `insert_final_newline=false` in .editorconfig to disable (see [EditorConfig](#editorconfig) section for more)).
-- Imports ordered in alphabetic order with no spaces between major groups
+- Imports ordered consistently (see [Custom ktlint EditorConfig properties](#custom-ktlint-specific-editorconfig-properties) for more)

 ## Experimental rules
 New rules will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.

-- Indentation formatting - respects `.editorconfig` `indent_size` with no continuation indent
-- Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines; annotations should be followed by a space
+- Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines; annotations should be followed by a space; declarations with annotations should be separated by a blank line
+- Comment space formatting - declarations with comments should be separated by a blank line
 - No underscores in package names
 - Braces required for multiline if/else statements
+- Enum entry names should be uppercase underscore-separated names
+- No spaces around `::`

 ## EditorConfig